 5. Backcomb the bottom of the separated hair at the roots, using vertical diagonal sections to the right, then brush the surface of the bottom section of the hair, keeping a clean and strong part.
 Bobby pin the hair into a vertical line on the head.

 6. Taking the top section of the hair, roll and twist away from the face to line up with the bottom half of the hair, continue the roll and twist motion by securing with U-pins (hairpins).
 The twisted hair will gradually become larger in the back of the crown.
 Hint: be sure the first bobby pin is at the top of the head pointing towards the back of the head and the first bobby pin at the bottom of the hair points toward the top of the head to secure the roll.

 7. Using a tail comb, pick the hair into the desired shape, pull flyaways along the temples, and nape for a more natural look.
 Secure the entire look by using More Inside This is a Medium Hold Hair Spray.

 for more information on Davines visit the Davines Web Site

 GO FOR THE GOLD!
 METALLIC NAILS BY JULIE KANDALEC FOR ESSIE:

-ne of the recurring themes this fashion week has been “neutral” tones in makeup.
-I don’t mean beiges and browns, I mean that the colors chosen are neither too cool nor too warm, so that the color chosen is flattering on both warm and cool skin tones, and on skin colors of every intensity.
-So when lead Julie Kandalec for essie selected her nail colors, she combined a warm and cool metallic and layered them together, to create what was in effect, a neutral champagne metallic that she called “distressed gold.
+one of the recurring themes this fashion week has been “neutral” tones in makeup.
+I don’t mean beiges and browns, I mean that the colors chosen are neither too cool nor too warm so that the color chosen is flattering on both warm and cool skin tones, and on skin colors of every intensity.
+So when lead Julie Kandalec for Essie selected her nail colors, she combined a warm and cool metallic and layered them together, to create what was in effect, neutral champagne metallic that she called “distressed gold.